cameronbweston/anime-showdown/README.md

 - Gameplay selection defaults to the first position, rather than maintaining it's position on the page.
 - Synopsis on the game page only returns a snippet of the database synopsis.
 - The "Add to Collection", "More Details", and "View on MyAnimeList" buttons on the winning view page not currently operational.
+- The "Choose" button on the Profile Details view is unneccessary and currently breaks the page.
+The card "Synopsis" button reveals the window, but for some reason it doesn't contain the synopsis as it does during gameplay.
+- Currently unable to leave a review.

 ## Lessons Learned:
 This project was a major lesson in planning, time management, communication, and teamwork.
 There should have been more detail in the planning and to the division of responsibilities.